snap-stanford/relational-transformer/README.md

 ## Experiments

 First setup `wandb` with `pixi run wandb login` or `pixi run wandb disabled`.
-The following example commands replicate the results for `rel-amazon/user-churn`.
+The following example commands replicate the results for `rel-amazon/user-churn` from the paper.

 * Pretrain on all datasets with `rel-amazon` held-out (takes about 2 hours on 8xA100 GPUs):